dumrelu/concept-qml-to-pdf/README.md

 # concept-qml-to-pdf

-A simple proof of concept for printing qml items to pdf.
+A simple proof of concept for a technique to print QML items to pdf.

 If you want a quick and easy way of creating a pdf file for a page in your app(and without having to change the application) you can simply grab an image and add it to a pdf file.
 See a sample here of how that pdf could look like: [sample_qml_image](sample_qml_image.pdf)